 - Stiff muscles

-Increased chance of heart arrhythmias, heart attack and stroke
+Increased risk of arrhythmia, heart attack, and stroke

 Taking this drug increases the risk of having an epileptic seizure if you are prone to it.

-An acute arousal state is also called an excited delerium syndrome.
-It is a state of being that is usually caused by excessive drinking or drug use.
-Often stimulants are involved, like cocaine.
-The excited delerium syndrome is a life-threatening situation that requires immediate intervention by professional care providers.
-You can recognize it by very restless and aggressive motorically behaviour.
-The victim flails around and is unable to calm down.
-The aggression is not directed, but at random.
-You can’t make contact with the victim.
-The victim keeps fighting even when he/she is overpowered by police or security.
+This is a state of being that is usually caused by excessive alcohol or drug use.
+Often, it involves stimulants such as cocaine.
+The acute state of excitement is a life-threatening situation that requires prompt intervention by professional caregivers.
+You can recognize it because someone behaves very agitated and aggressive motorically.
+The victim lashes out and cannot be calmed down.
+The aggression is not directed, but rather random.
+It is impossible to make contact with the victim.
+The victim continues to fight, even when subdued by police and security.

-Because someone behaves like this, it is easy to imagine that security or police want to overpower someone by pressing him or her down or holding him/her (fixation).
+Because someone behaves this way, it is understandable that security or caregivers may want to subdue them by pushing them down or restraining them (fixation).
 However, this is dangerous and can lead to death.
-The moment you stop someone with excited delirium syndrome, the person will only resist harder, causing the heart rate/blood pressure to continue to rise dangerously.
+When you try to stop someone with an excitement delirium, the person will only resist harder, causing their heart rate/blood pressure to dangerously increase.

-A hangover may occur after using this drug.
-You feel tired, depressed, sad, listless, hypersensitive and empty.
-How bad the Tuesday blues is differes a lot from person to person.
-However, users often report experiencing fatigue and low mood for the days following use.
-It is unclear what exactly causes the hangover.
-But a high dose, combination use, dancing in combination with little food and little or no sleep certainly play a major role.
+After using this drug, a dip can occur.
+You feel tired, depressed, sad, listless, oversensitive, and empty.
+The severity of the dip varies greatly from person to person.
+However, users often report experiencing fatigue and a bad mood in the days after use.
+It is unclear what exactly causes the dip with a drug.
+But a high dose, combined use, dancing combined with little food and little or no sleep certainly play a significant role.

 Long term risks